nicosanc/nicosanc.github.io/_posts/2024-07-06-Merkle-Trees-And-Dags.md

 - This an important security guarantee against infinite loops and potential DoS

 ### Merkle DAGs: Verifiability
-Because cryptographic strength hash algorithms to create CID, they offer a high degree of verifiability: <font color="blue">An individual who retrieves data using a content address can always compute the CID for themselves to ensure that they got the right file / data</font>
+Because cryptographic strength hash algorithms are used to create CID, they offer a high degree of verifiability: <font color="blue">An individual who retrieves data using a content address can always compute the CID for themselves to ensure that they got the right file / data</font>
 This offers two major security benefits:
 1. Offers permanence: the data behind the content address will never change
 2. Protection against malicious manipulation: An adversary cannot trick you into downloading or opening malicious payload without you recognizing that it has a diff CID from your desired file